7.1 A/B Testing

 In Brief

-A/B testing is a controlled experiment that randomly splits your audience into two groups, shows each group a different version of a page, feature, or design element, and measures which version performs better against a predefined success metric such as signups, purchases, or click-through rate.
-Both versions run simultaneously under identical conditions, and the output is a statistically validated answer to the question “does this specific change improve the outcome?”
+A/B testing randomly splits your participants into two groups, shows each group a different version of a product, feature, or design element, and measures which version performs better against a metric you choose in advance — signups, purchases, or the share of participants who use a feature.
+Both versions run at the same time under the same conditions, so the only difference between the two groups is the change you are testing.

 Common Use Case